 Excluded land is managed outside the land management framework.
 Other clearing controls may exist in these areas.

 Determining land categories not displayed on the map

 Transitional arrangements are in place until a comprehensive NVR Map with all the land categories is published.
 During the 'transitional period', landholders are responsible for determining the categorisation of their land in accordance with section 60F of the LLS Act.

-If you require assistance with determining which categories are applicable to any unmapped areas on your landholding, contact the Local Land Services office in your area.
+If you require assistance determining which categories apply to any unmapped areas on your landholding, contact the Local Land Services office in your area.

 Land not categorised on the transitional NVR Map viewer is still bound by provisions of the legislation.

 How the Native Vegetation Regulatory Map is made

 The NVR Map is prepared using a peer reviewed scientific method (the NVR Map Method) The map is not produced by a computer algorithm.
 Rather, each category in the map has been developed using a combination of scientific assessment done by expert mapping scientists and the application of various data sets as specified in the LLS legislation.

 The mapping process is designed to capture detectable, significant changes in the extent of vegetation or type of land use across the landscape, indicating that there has been, or is ongoing, agricultural use of the land.

 The expert mapping scientists bring together multiple data sets, including satellite and aerial photography imagery, land use mapping, local council zonings, soil and vegetation mapping, threatened species and ecological communities mapping and others to inform the determination of the map category.
 There are around 90 different data sets used to build the NVR Map.
 Using multiple lines of evidence, across multiple years, rather than a single 'snapshot' of data, provides high level spatial and visually accurate data.